-Opposition to LGBT Equality
+Opposition to LGBTQ Equality

-All local Friends organizations are autonomous, and some have not embraced LGBT equality.
+All local Friends organizations are autonomous, and some have not embraced LGBTQ equality.
 In fact, some local and regional groups have taken steps to oppose it.
 In addition, in the Friends United Meeting’s 1988 policy statement, “Minute 88-GB-52,” the association noted that marriage and sex should be confined to opposite-sex couples, also noting that FUM volunteers should abstain from sex outside of opposite-sex marriages:

 "We recognize that there is diversity among us on issues of sexuality.
 For the purpose of our corporate life together, we affirm our traditional testimony that sexual intercourse should be confined to the bonds of marriage, which we understand to be between one man and one woman."

 “The lifestyle of volunteers under appointment to Quaker Volunteer Witness, regardless of sexual orientation, should be in accordance with these testimonies.”

 Resources for LGBTQ Friends

 - Friends for Lesbian, Gay, Bisexual, Transgender and Queer Concerns, founded in 1972, is a national Quaker faith community that holds biannual gatherings as well as regional meetings.